Classical Rhetoric (pre-Socratic Greek) Rhetorical Theory (ecologies) Writing Program Administration

 Fiction, Asian American literature, Taiwan history and politics, Fiction of the American West

-Renaissance and 17th-century literature, Milton, rhetoric, early modern drama, science fiction
+Renaissance and 17th-century English literature, Milton, early modern drama, science fiction, rhetoric, writing center pedagogy

 - American Film & Television History